 It is far more likely that someone engaged in Robbery will not be under the influence of either alcohol OR drugs.

 These figures tend to disprove the trend these days in assuming that an attacker will be high on drugs and therefore, be quite resistant to pain and damage.
 We can take some comfort in these figures.

 However I would like to add, that of those that ARE under the influence of drugs (about 25-30%), the situation could be quite challenging.
 Especially when we combine these figures with the multiple attack statistics...

 This is the final collection of statistics collected on Assault and Robbery.
 It has been an interesting process for me personally as I have learnt a lot.
 Some ideas and thoughts I have had prior to conducting the research for these posts has been confirmed and others have been proven incorrect.

 As regular readers and subscribers will have seen, there are some common underlying themes present across both Assault and Robbery that are seen from the statistics from Australia, the US and now, the UK.

 I will explore these common themes and present a summary of my findings as they relate to Assault and Robbery sometime in the near future.
-So stay tuned and Subscribe to Low Tech Combat now!
-Don't forget to tell your friends about this series!

 I hope you have been enjoying them.